tilgep/stripper/README.md

 A rewrite of Stripper:Source into Sourcepawn
-It can read stripper configs with no changes necessary
+It can read stripper configs with no changes necessary*

+*See [this issue report](https://github.com/tilgep/stripper/issues/2) for an edge case

 ### **Requires at least Sourcemod 1.11.6919 for entity lump access**